MirRaonaq/AndroidBots/README.md

 ![](images/three.png)

-NOTE: The app might crash on API 25 or greater.
-When selecting a virtual device choose any API between 21-24.
+NOTE: The app might crash on API 25 or 23 or greater.
+When selecting a virtual device choose any API between 21, 22, or 24.

 If you run into any gradle issues while building the project, click File>Sync Project with Gradle Files.